Pike & Shot Warfare – 17th Century formations & tactics

 Divided Kingdom – English Civil War historical fiction

-These historical notes accompany the text of the English Civil War historical fiction series Divided Kingdom by Charles Cordell.
-These include the novel God’s Vindictive Wrath which opens at the Battle of Edgehill in 1642.
-It includes accounts of the Battle of Aylesbury and the Battle of Brentford.
+These historical notes accompany the text of the English Civil War historical fiction series Divided Kingdom.
+The novel God’s Vindictive Wrath opens at the Battle of Edgehill and ends with the Battle of Turnham Green in 1642.
+Desecration is a short story during the Storming of Winchester and the desecration of Europe’s greatest medieval cathedral.
+The Keys of Hell and Death covers the war in the west, from the Battle of Lansdown Hill to the Storming of Bristol in 1643.

 Please do check out some of the writing at Divided Kingdom Books, including book tasters and a FREE ebook short story.